babel/website/website/versioned_docs/version-7.0.0/caveats.md

 ## Built-ins

-Babel assumes that built-ins (e.g. `Array`, `WeakMap` and others) are not modified in a spec-incompliant way.
-That said, Babel still accepts proper polyfills of built-ins.
+Babel assumes that built-ins (e.g. `Array`, `WeakMap` and others), if polyfilled, are modified in a manner that is spec-compliant.

 ## Classes